Are you one of the 80 per cent of people who have already given up on their new year's resolution?

 The solution?
 It's time to find a Personal Trainer.

-However, bring this up within most circles and you'll almost certainly be faced with the same automated response: "sure it'd be great, but I just don't think it's worth the money!"
+However, bring this up within most circles and you'll almost certainly be faced with the same automated response: "sure it would be great, but I just don't think it's worth the money!"

 It's a common complaint, and it's easy to see where it comes from.
 In 2015, Suncorp estimated that active Australians spent over $8.5 billion on their fitness each year, averaging roughly $2,124 per person.
 Unsurprisingly, 40% of discontinued gym memberships are therefore attributed to cost.